andreymaz/nopCommerce-Docs/en/getting-started/admin-area-overview.md

 # nopCommerce interface

-This chapter covers the basics of nopCommerce interface.
+This chapter covers the basics of nopCommerce interface1.

 Once logged in, you should see the **Administration** hyperlink at the top of your website.
 Or you can simply add `/admin` to the end of your site's URL to open the admin area.
 For example: `www.example.com/admin`.